Mesbahul-Islam/MAS_BP/README.md

 # MAS_BP

-Multi-agent freight simulation built with Mesa, with live map visualization in Solara and ZeroMQ-based event streaming.
+MAS_BP is a multi-agent freight monitoring simulation built with Mesa, ZeroMQ, Solara, LangGraph, and LangChain Ollama.

-## Current Features
+It simulates truck telemetry, streams live monitoring data, and uses a three-agent decision engine to produce route analysis, cargo safety analysis, and an orchestrator verdict.

+## What This Project Does

-- Truck movement across route nodes on a continuous space map.
+- Simulates truck movement across a route network.
-- Monitoring agent that aggregates truck snapshots and publishes monitoring events.
+- Publishes telemetry and monitoring updates over ZeroMQ.
+- Runs an Ollama-backed LangGraph decision pipeline.
+- Shows a live Solara map and a decision dashboard.
+- Persists dashboard history locally so the latest tick survives tab switching.

+## Features

-- Shared ZeroMQ endpoint with separate topics for truck telemetry and monitoring snapshots.
+- Continuous-space truck movement and route progression.
-- Monitoring output persistence to file, with automatic file reset for new runs.
+- Monitoring snapshots for both trucks.
-- Scenario-based route and anomaly behavior selection from config.
-- Simulation auto-stop when all trucks reach their final node.
+- Agent negotiation between Route, Cargo, and Orchestrator roles.
+- A dashboard that shows only the latest tick, grouped by iteration.
+- A verdict card that highlights the final orchestrator decision and action plan.
+- Automatic dashboard history reset when the app starts.

-## Project Setup
+## Requirements

-### Prerequisites

-- Python 3.10+.
+- Python 3.10 or newer.
-- A working virtual environment tool such as `venv`.
+- A virtual environment tool such as `venv`.
-- For the LLM-backed integration tests and decision engine, a local Ollama installation with the `qwen3.5:0.8b` model available.

-### Create and activate the environment
+- A local Ollama installation.
+- The `qwen3.5:0.8b` model, or another model configured in `src/config.py`.

+## Setup

-From repository root:
+From the repository root:

 ```bash
 python -m venv .venv